 Select a field-tested unit and enter into a contract with a disposal system contractor for the purchase, installation and two-year warranty of the unit.
 A copy of the signed contract must be submitted to the Department of Health, Bay Restoration Fund Program.
-Contracts for commercial entities and for homeowners with gross incomes over $300,000 must indicate that only 50 percent of the maximum allowable grant will be paid by the County.
+The contract is a three-way contract that the homeowner, the installation contractor, and the vendor of the unit will all sign.
+Usually the vendor is the last party to sign and they email the contract to the Bay Restoration Fund Program.
+The contracts for commercial entities and for homeowners with gross incomes over $300,000 will show less than 100 percent funding of the BAT unit.
 The property owner is responsible for the installation permit fee of $625 and any other septic system work beyond the nitrogen-reducing unit.
 After the initial two-year warranty expires, the homeowner is responsible for maintaining a service contract with a manufacturer-certified service provider.

 STEP 4: SIGN AND RETURN THE BAY RESTORATION FUND GRANT AGREEMENT

 A Bay Restoration Fund Grant Agreement will be mailed to you once the Department of Health reviews the signed fixed-cost contract.
 The agreement is a legal document that is recorded in Anne Arundel County Land Records.
 The agreement must be signed in front of Department of Health staff or a notary public and must be returned within 30 days of receipt of the fixed-cost contract.

 Bay Restoration grant funds are administered on a first-come, first-served basis.
 Individual grants are awarded based on an applicant meeting the program’s eligibility requirements and the availability of BRF funds.
 A waiting list will be created if the number of eligible projects exceeds the availability of funds.